 Any member of Region 2 is eligible to run for positions on the Executive Committee as further specified by Article IV and AMA-MSS bylaws, with the exception of State Representatives.

 Section D: Terms

-The positions of Chairperson, Vice-Chairperson, Secretary, and Community Service Liaison will have a one (1) year term to commence at the close of the AMA-MSS Annual Meeting, and the positions of Regional Delegate and Alternate Delegate will have a one (1) year term to commence at the close of the AMA-MSS Interim Meeting.
-An individual may serve no more than two years total in any combination of the positions of Chairperson, Vice-Chairperson, Secretary, and Community Service Liaison.
+The positions of Chairperson, Vice-Chairperson, Secretary/Treasurer, Community Service Liaison, and Membership and Recruitment Chair will have a one (1) year term to commence at the close of the AMA-MSS Annual Meeting, and the positions of Regional Delegate and Alternate Delegate will have a one (1) year term to commence at the close of the AMA-MSS Interim Meeting.
+An individual may serve no more than two years total in any combination of the positions of Chairperson, Vice-Chairperson, Secretary/Treasurer, Community Service Liaison, and Membership and Recruitment Chair.
 An individual may serve no more than two years total in any combination of the positions of Regional Delegate and Regional Alternate Delegate.
 A term of service of greater than 6 months shall count as a full year.

 The term and term limit for the positions of State Representatives shall be determined by the individual state medical society’s medical student section.

 Any member of Region 2 can bring forth a recall of any member of the Executive Committee with the exception of State Representatives.
 A majority vote at an official meeting of Region 2 carries forward the motion to recall.
 The actual vote to remove said individual shall occur at the next official meeting of Region 2, which can be no less than 10 days after official notification (in writing) of the recall has been delivered to said individual.
 A ¾ majority vote in favor of removal is required for the individual to be removed from his/her position, and prior to this vote taking place the officer subject to recall shall be given the opportunity to speak before Region 2 on his/her behalf.